-SECTION 17.
+SECTION 14.
 TERMINATION OF EMPLOYMENT, TRANSFER, LEAVE OF ABSENCE, ETC.

-Termination of Employment.
-If the grantee's employer ceases to be a Subsidiary, the grantee shall be deemed to have terminated employment for purposes of the Plan.

-For purposes of the Plan, the following events shall not be deemed a termination of employment:

-a transfer to the employment of the Company from a Subsidiary or from the Company to a Subsidiary, or from one Subsidiary to another; or an approved leave of absence for military service or sickness, or for any other purpose approved by the Company, if the employee's right to re-employment is guaranteed either by a statute or by contract or under the policy pursuant to which the leave of absence was granted or if the Administrator otherwise so provides in writing.
+- (a) Termination of Employment.
+If the grantee's employer ceases to be a Subsidiary, the grantee shall be deemed to have terminated employment for purposes of the Plan. - (b) For purposes of the Plan, the following events shall not be deemed a termination of employment: - (i) a transfer to the employment of the Company from a Subsidiary or from the Company to a Subsidiary, or from one Subsidiary to another; or - (ii) an approved leave of absence for military service or sickness, or for any other purpose approved by the Company, if the employee's right to re-employment is guaranteed either by a statute or by contract or under the policy pursuant to which the leave of absence was granted or if the Administrator otherwise so provides in writing.

-SECTION 18.
+SECTION 15.
 AMENDMENTS AND TERMINATION

 The Board may, at any time, amend or discontinue the Plan and the Administrator may, at any time, amend or cancel any outstanding Award for the purpose of satisfying changes in law or for any other lawful purpose, but no such action shall adversely affect rights under any outstanding Award without the holder's consent.
 Except as provided in Section 3(d) or 3(e), without prior stockholder approval, in no event may the Administrator exercise its discretion to reduce the exercise price of outstanding Stock Options or Stock Appreciation Rights or effect repricing through cancellation and re-grants or cancellation of Stock Options or Stock Appreciation Rights in exchange for cash or other Awards.
-To the extent required under the rules of any securities exchange or market system on which the Stock is listed, to the extent determined by the Administrator to be required by the US Tax Code to ensure that Incentive Stock Options granted under the Plan are qualified under Section 422 of the US Tax Code, or to ensure that compensation earned under Awards qualifies as performance-based compensation under Section 162(m) of the US Tax Code, Plan amendments shall be subject to approval by the Company stockholders entitled to vote at a meeting of stockholders.
-Nothing in this Section 18 shall limit the Administrator's authority to take any action permitted pursuant to Section 3(d) or 3(e).
+To the extent required under the rules of any securities exchange or market system on which the Stock is listed, or to the extent determined by the Administrator to be required by the US Tax Code to ensure that Incentive Stock Options granted under the Plan are qualified under Section 422 of the US Tax Code, Plan amendments shall be subject to approval by the Company stockholders entitled to vote at a meeting of stockholders.
+Nothing in this Section 15 shall limit the Administrator's authority to take any action permitted pursuant to Section 3(d) or 3(e).

-SECTION 19.
+SECTION 16.
 STATUS OF PLAN